 Toggle: English / Spanish

 Diabetes can harm your eyes.
 It can damage the small blood vessels in your retina, the back part of your eye.
 This is called diabetic retinopathy.
 Diabetes also increases your risk of having glaucoma, cataracts, and other eye problems.

 You may not know there is any damage to your eyes until the problem is very bad.
 Your doctor can catch problems early if you get regular eye exams.

 If your doctor finds eye problems early, drugs and other treatments may help prevent them from getting worse.

-Every year, you need an eye exam by an eye doctor who takes care of people with diabetes.
+Every year, you should have an eye exam by an eye doctor.
+Choose an eye doctor who takes care of people with diabetes.

-Your doctor may tell you to come more or less often.
+Your eye doctor may ask you to come more or less often than every year.

 Control your blood sugar levels.
 High blood sugars increase your risk of having eye problems.